-Note: For your protection against theft:

-- A) Record the key numbers and keep this information in a safe place.
-Do not keep these records inside vehicle. - B) It is also advisable to deposit a duplicate of each key in a safe place, so they can be obtained without difficulty in case of an emergency or loss.
+Note: For your protection against theft, record the key numbers and keep this information in a safe place.
+Do not keep these records inside vehicle.
+It is also advisable to deposit a duplicate of each key in a safe place, so they can be obtained without difficulty in case of an emergency or loss.